-Prescription stimulants are classified as Schedule II controlled substances by the Drug Enforcement Administration (DEA), and have a high potential for abuse, which may lead to severe psychological or physical dependence.1 Adlon Therapeutics endorses the following policies that can help to reduce addiction, misuse, abuse, and diversion related to prescription CNS stimulants.
-Additional considerations for the use of prescription CNS stimulants can be found here.
+Prescription stimulant medications are classified as Schedule II controlled substances by the Drug Enforcement Administration (DEA), and have a high potential for abuse, which may lead to severe psychological or physical dependence.1 Adlon Therapeutics endorses the following policies that can help to reduce addiction, misuse, abuse, and diversion related to prescription CNS stimulant medications.
+Additional considerations for the use of prescription CNS stimulant medications can be found here.

-Adlon supports policies that ensure every patient who is prescribed a prescription stimulant is aware of and receives that drug’s Food and Drug Administration (FDA)-approved Medication Guide.2 Medication Guides contain important safety information for patients and caregivers.
-Medication Guides for prescription CNS stimulants contain important information about possible side effects, including serious side effects, and risks associated with taking prescription stimulants, including abuse and dependence, heart-related problems, and mental (psychiatric) problems.3 Medication Guides also tell how to take the medicines, how to store them, and how to safely dispose of them when they are no longer needed.
+Adlon supports policies that ensure every patient who is prescribed a prescription stimulant medication is aware of and receives that drug’s Food and Drug Administration (FDA)-approved Medication Guide.2 Medication Guides contain important safety information for patients and caregivers.
+Medication Guides for prescription CNS stimulant medications contain important information about possible side effects, including serious side effects, and risks associated with taking prescription stimulant medications, including abuse and dependence, heart-related problems, and mental (psychiatric) problems.3 Medication Guides also tell how to take the medicines, how to store them, and how to safely dispose of them when they are no longer needed.